farirpgs/fari-games/_games/charge-rpg.md

 Usually this means trying using another `Action`.

-You need to `Bond` with your contacts to know if they heard of the person that evaded you, or you need to `Survey` the robot to see if they have any weak spots you can use to your advantage.
+You need to `Bond` with your contacts to know if they heard of the person that evaded you, or you need to `Study` the robot to see if they have any weak spots you can use to your advantage.

 ### Worse Position